 Hopefully this article will help you authenticate your prospective purchases.
 Make sure you double check when buying second hand or thrifting, avoid dubious looking items, and you can have the peace of mind that you have just scored an authentic piece of Polo clothing!

 If you would prefer not to run the risk, you can always buy new!
-You can often pick up bargains on Polo clothing online or at outlet stores.
+You can often pick up bargains on Polo clothing through genuine online retailers or at outlet stores.